EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2026-06-25-everse-network-news-mattermost-migration/index.md

 Once you have logged in and created your account, please join the **Town Square channel only** for now.
 This is where we will share updates, events, and relevant information for the Network.

-If you have any concerns or questions about this process of moving platforms and joining the new Mattermost channels, please don’t hesitate to [reach out to us.](mailto:contact@everse.software)
+If you have any concerns or questions about this process of moving platforms and joining the new Mattermost channels, please don’t hesitaste to [reach out to us.](mailto:everse-network-admin@cern.ch)